wiredimpact/wired-impact-volunteer-management/README.txt

 * **Customizable reminder emails for one-time opportunities –** Make sure your volunteers get all the information they need before showing up to help.
 You control when they get the email and what information it includes.
 * **Volunteer profiles that track participation and more –** Keep track of all of your volunteers’ involvement.
 See what they’ve helped out with, how long they’ve been helping and add notes that will help you stay organized.

+*Thanks to [Habitat for Humanity East Bay/Silicon Valley](http://www.habitatebsv.org/) for being an awesome client and letting us use the photo above.*

 == Installation ==

 **How do I install the plugin?**